 We are almost done.
 It’s now time to let the Instant Pot do its job!
 Transfer the green curry sauce to the pot, add the dry navy beans, a cup of water, and close the lid.

 You want to pressure cook for about 50 minutes.
 I like my beans very, very tender, but if you prefer them to be a bit firmer, feel free to reduce the cooking time by about 10 minutes.

-Once the pressure has been released manually, let the curry cool a few minutes before serving with white rice, quinoa, or noodles!
-Add a squeeze of lime, top with more fresh herbs, and chopped chili for extra spiciness!
+Once the pressure has been released manually, let the curry cool for a few minutes before serving it with white rice, quinoa, or noodles!
+Add a squeeze of lime, and top with more fresh herbs and chopped chili for extra spiciness!